ikozyris/yocto/README.md

 * Show info: Alt-I (also command _stats_ in built-in terminal)

 ### How fast is it?
-Yocto is more than 3x faster than emacs, 4x vim and 6x nano at reading a file.
+Yocto is several times faster than any other text editor at reading files and other operations.
 See the [benchmarks](https://github.com/ikozyris/yocto/wiki/Performance-&-Benchmarks) for more.

 ### About the name